 The quality of leadership in the two most powerful nations in the world matters.
 Not only do China and the USA govern more than 1.6 billion of the world’s 7 billion citizens, but their economic power influences global growth and, increasingly, human development in many of the world’s nations.

-And with a new set of ambitious Global Goals to achieve by 2030, including ending poverty, preventable child deaths and malnutrition, the world will need its very best talent at the helm of governments, businesses, universities and civil society.
+And with a new set of ambitious Sustainable Development Goals to achieve by 2030, including ending poverty, preventable child deaths and malnutrition, the world will need its very best talent at the helm of governments, businesses, universities and civil society.

 Of the four sectors measured by the Motherhood+Public Power Index, universities and governments perform best in promoting leaders who are also mothers into the top jobs.
-This is due to the larger number of leading US universities led by women who are also mothers, and to the small but growing representation of women in US governments.
+This is due to the larger number of leading USA universities led by women who are also mothers, and to the small but growing representation of women in USA governments.

 In contrast, the business and philanthropic sectors record the lowest representation of mothers.
-There are only 4 mothers among the top 80 CEOs in China and the US, and only 3 mothers among the top 80 Chinese and American philanthropists.
+There are only four mothers among the top 80 CEOs in China and the USA, and only three mothers among the top 80 Chinese and American philanthropists.

 The conclusion could not be clearer.
 Mothers are dramatically underrepresented in the halls of power in China and the USA, while fathers are dramatically overrepresented.
 If China and the USA had the same proportion of mothers leading their most powerful institutions as they do in the population (40%), we would expect to see 58 more women who were also mothers in the top 160 jobs in China and another 48 mothers in the equivalent roles in the USA.

 What can be done to accelerate the proportion of women who are also mothers into four out of every 10 leadership positions?
 First, we need mothers in China and the USA to celebrate and support the mothers already in powerful positions.